-There are also interactive displays about the ecological processes that occur in the wetlands, seasonal changes and the problems of feral animals and weeds.
-Plus touchscreen computers help you find detailed information on wildlife and on local Aboriginal and European history.
-These are easily accessible for children and ideal for picking up easy to remember local knowledge.
+The Window on the Wetlands Visitor Centre also feature interactive displays about the ecological processes that occur in the wetlands, seasonal changes and the problems of feral animals and weeds.

 From the top floor of the Centre you can enjoy superb views across the floodplains, especially during the early morning or late afternoon.
 In the wet season you can see the flooded wetlands and if you are lucky, spectacular lightning storms.